December 2, 2016

 The doors to history and the holiday spirit kick off with free refreshments around the Victorian tree, calls to Santa’s helpers at the North Pole, and tours of the 1930’s log cabin, fully furnished with bedroom and bath in the loft, a reliable tenant and BMP complete!

 The museum will be decorated for the holidays and you’ll be impressed by the large selection of books about Lake Tahoe by local writers, gift items, and cards in the museum shop.
 Refreshments will be served and there’s no admission fee for this South Lake Tahoe event.

-- Free docent tours of the history museum and 1930s log cabin
+- Free tours of the history museum and 1930s log cabin

-- 11:00 to 5:00 children can call the North Pole on our special phone
+- From 1pm to 4pm children can call the North Pole on our special phone

 The Lake Tahoe Historical Society Museum located in the center of South Lake Tahoe features displays and artifacts which chronicle the development of the Lake Tahoe basin, including the earliest inhabitants – the Washoe, John Fremont’s discovery of Lake Tahoe, westward moving wagon trains, gold and silver rush traffic through the basin, Pony Express stations, the logging and railroad industries, early steamships, and more recently, the development of tourism, skiing and gaming.
 One of the largest exhibits is part of the old dairy from Celio Ranch, a family farm established in 1857 in Meyers which still exists today.

 In addition to the exhibits inside the newly refurbished museum, directly behind the museum is the Old Log Cabin built in 1931.
 And a few blocks away at the Bijou Community Park is the museum’s Lake Valley Railroad narrow gauge and log carrier exhibit.